apmaros/together/docs/modern_continous_integration_pipeline.md

       uses: actions/checkout@v2
 ```

-First step is to checkout the repository.
-The code is required to build the image.
+First step is to checkout the repository to build host machine.

 **Build and Push Image**<br>